razzmatazz/csharp-language-server/README.md

 - csharp-ls is not affiliated with Microsoft Corp.

 # TODO list
- - adding new file does not register it into new solution anymore, for some reason;
+ - adding new file may not register it on the correct project on multi-project solutions;
  - support for inlay hints (lsp 3.17);
  - go-to-def in metadata does not work for Attribute as those have Attribute suffix;
  - progress support;